Complete Planting Guide For All Your Plants Purchased From Tn Nursery

 Bareroot plants will not have soil around the root system nor a container.
-When purchasing bareroot plants, you will need to get them in the ground ASAP to prevent them from going in to shock.
-Same rule should be followed for bareroot perennials, ferns and liner stock.
+When purchasing bare root plants, you will need to get them on the ground ASAP to prevent them from going in to shock.
+The same rule should be followed for bare-root perennials, ferns and liner stock.

 All leaves, known as foliage on the plants, will always die back for fall planting.
-This is a normal process.
-Water the live plants every day after planting for the first 5 days and you should have good success with your plants.
+This is a standard process.
+Water the live plants every day after planting for the first five days and you should have success with your plants.

-Our plants are always dug the day or or the day prior to shipping.
-We dip each bundle of barerooted plants in terasorb.
+Our plants are always dug the day or-or the day before shipping.
+We dip each bundle of bare-rooted plants in terasorb.
 This is a silicone gel that interlocks the moisture in the root system to allow it to ship without stress.
 We also pack in peat moss.
-This also helps retain mositure in the root system.
+This also helps retain moisture in the root system.

 Planting a bare root tree